 If Craig was still alive… odds are I would feel the same way about riding one of his pro models too!

-Oh and PS there’s a splitboard version of the Bryan Iguchi Pro as well.
+Oh and PS there’s a Splitboard version as well.
+Checkout the Arbor Bryan Iguchi Splitboard.